$0 International Adoption Navigation Guide — Quick-Start Checklist

 U.S. citizenship: At least one prospective adoptive parent must be a U.S. citizen.

-Home study: All adults in the household must complete a home study conducted by a licensed social worker or home study agency.
+Home study: The household participates in a home study conducted by a qualified provider under the applicable country and agency requirements.
 The home study evaluates your background, finances, health, relationships, and readiness to parent an adopted child.

 Background checks: All household members aged 18+ are fingerprinted for FBI background checks.
 Disqualifying offenses include felony convictions for child abuse, child neglect, sexual abuse, child pornography, or murder.
 Other offenses are evaluated on a case-by-case basis.